What is Bounce Rate?

 A good call to action (CTA) statement will encourage visitors to perform the next action, such as subscribing for or purchasing your services.

 Images and videos make the information on the page digestible.
 Case in point – what would you prefer, a 2-minute video on how to change tires or a 1,200-word blog post on how to do the same thing?
+Even if you are not using images and videos to replace the text or simplify the navigation, you can use them to establish the right context.

 Another effective way to increase the time spent by visitors on your website is by using a heatmap.
 Heatmaps are tools that help track the activity of users on your website.
-They work by adding a small piece of javascript to your website, which helps you see how people click, scroll, and read the content of your page.
+They work by adding a small piece of JavaScript to your website, which helps you see how people click, scroll, and read the content of your page.

 There are numerous heatmap tools available on the internet, such as CrazyEgg, Hotjar, etc. Heatmaps help lower bounce rates and make the needed modifications to your website.